 Department Approach on Pis Disappointing – IFA

-IFA have made detailed submissions to the Minister for Agriculture Simon Coveney outlining the levels and importance of meaningful financial support for farmers who find themselves in the difficult situation of having to dispose of PI animals from their herds and the associated immediate direct losses.
+IFA has made detailed submissions to the Minister for Agriculture Simon Coveney outlining the levels and importance of meaningful financial support for farmers who find themselves in the difficult situation of having to dispose of PI animals from their herds and the associated immediate direct losses.
 “While the Minister has increased the levels of financial support for 2015, stronger and higher levels of support from the start of the programme would have negated the need of the current controls as farmers would have been better positioned to immediately dispose of these animals to protect their herds and the herds of their neighbours.”

 The IFA Chairman said it is now crucial that farmers are given clear direction as to what the remainder of the BVD eradication programme will contain and what the costs involved will be for farmers.
 He said the original programme announced by AHI of three years tissue tagging and a further three years of lower cost, lower level monitoring has been proven to be unattainable following the modelling work carried out on behalf of the BVD implementation group.
 He said based on the dynamics of the Irish livestock sector no viable alternative to tissue tagging is available and as a result farmers will be faced with a continuation of tissue tag testing, however the cost of this testing must be reduced significantly and clarity must be provided based on reaching targets within the programme as to when farmers will be in a position to cease testing for the disease.

-The IFA Chairman said BVD testing is costing farmers €9m annually and while eradication will provide returns on this investment, these costs must be removed in the shortest timeframes possible.
+The IFA Chairman said BVD testing is costing farmers €9m annually and, while eradication will provide returns on this investment, these costs must be removed in the shortest timeframes possible.
 Bert Stewart said AHI must now provide clear and detailed plans including the type of and costs associated with the final phase of monitoring to achieve BVD free status.

 The IFA Chairman has also called on the Department of Agriculture to immediately issue payments to farmers who disposed of PI claves in 2014.